microsoft/playwright/docs/src/test-api/class-testconfig.md

 ```

 ## property: TestConfig.metadata
-- type: ?<[any]>
+- type: ?<[Metadata]>

-Any JSON-serializable metadata that will be put directly to the test report.
+Metadata that will be put directly to the test report serialized as JSON.

 ## property: TestConfig.name
 - type: ?<[string]>